 Battery Park is a public park that occupies the extreme southern tip of Manhattan Island.
 It’s an attractive leafy space with fantastic views across to Brooklyn and New Jersey.
 You can catch a ferry across the bay from here to visit the Statue of Liberty, or the famous old prison island, Ellis Island.

-- To see Wall Street and the New York Stock Exchange.
+Stay in Financial District If You are visiting New York on business; To visit the 9/11 memorial; To see Wall Street and the New York Stock Exchange.

 This is one of the most attractive areas of New York, and it’s a very inviting place to stay.
 The upper West Side is full of parks including the long Riverside Park running alongside the Hudson River, and of course, the famous Central Park.

 The American Museum Of Natural History is a vast museum that is well worth a visit.
 You can easily spend a day wandering through the impressive displays of this world-class museum, which has amongst many other things, an enormous collection of dinosaur fossils.

-The Lincoln Center For The Performing Arts is located on the upper west side.
+The Lincoln Center For The Performing Arts is conveniently located on the upper west side.
 This enormous complex of theaters, cinemas, and galleries has an ever-changing schedule of artistic performances.

 Despite this part of New York being one of the most expensive residential neighborhoods, it’s a good place for travelers of all budgets to stay because in addition to some fabulous five-star hotels, you can find some good hostels.
-Sure, most of the restaurants here are pretty expensive, but like much of New York, there’s some excellent street food, perfect if you’re traveling on a budget.
+Sure, most of the great restaurants here are pretty expensive, but like much of New York, there’s some excellent street food, perfect if you’re traveling on a budget.

 Manhattan’s Upper East Side covers the area between Central Park and the East River.
 There’s a lot to see and do here also and in particular, there’s a great number of museums along the Museum Mile stretch of Fifth Avenue beside Central Park.

-The Museum District houses an embarrassment of riches including The Metropolitan Museum Of Art.
+The Museum District houses an embarrassment of riches including The world famous Metropolitan Museum Of Art.
 The Met is America’s most extensive art gallery and has one of the world’s most significant art collections, with over 2 million works.
 Not all of these are on display, of course, but you can still see a dazzling array of old and modern masterpieces.

 Other museums on the museum mile are The Guggenheim Museum which houses are a stunning collection of modern art.
 There’s also The Frick Collection, a gallery containing the impressive classical art collection of Henry Clay Frick.
 Then, there’s The Whitney Museum Of American Art, a gallery that displays the very best in contemporary American art.